-• Reinsurance (Type 1)
+Reinsurance (Type 1)

-- o Consists of rating-based scenarios that involve a Loss Given Default ("LGD") for each counterparty that the Company is exposed to. - o The Company has a panel of reinsurers whereby each benefit from a strong rating by an External Credit Assessment Institution ("ECAI").
+- o Consists of rating-based scenarios that involve a Loss Given Default ("LGD") for each counterparty that the Company is exposed to. - o The Company has a panel of QS reinsurers whereby each benefit from a strong rating by an External Credit Assessment Institution ("ECAI") or collateral.
+We also have an AM Best A- rated intra-group QS reinsurance agreement with Accelerant Re (Cayman) Ltd.